 Now the active spreadsheet will display formulas in cells instead of values.
 The results look like this:

-You can switch the view back to “show values” by selecting the same option from the menu again.
+If Google Sheets is showing the formula instead of the result or value, you can switch the view back to “show values” by selecting the same option from the menu again.

 This method can make it easier to understand what’s going on with an unfamiliar spreadsheet.
 It’s also a neat way to learn how to use formulas and analysis techniques by looking at someone else’s work.